-The adrenal research program includes ongoing studies which involve the analysis of the steroidogenic factor-1 transcription factor, the homozygous acd mutant gene causing adrenal dysgenesis, conditionally-dependent adrenal carcinoma that develops in mice lacking inhibin, the behavior of a variety of human adrenocortical carcinoma cell lines and the susceptibility of such cells to novel anti-tumor agents, as well as clinical studies of syndromes of steroid excess.
-Visit each faculty member's profile, by clicking each name below, to learn more about individual research interests.
+Research includes ongoing studies which involve the analysis of the steroidogenic factor-1 transcription factor, the homozygous acd mutant gene causing adrenal dysgenesis, conditionally-dependent adrenal carcinoma that develops in mice lacking inhibin, the behavior of a variety of human adrenocortical carcinoma cell lines and the susceptibility of such cells to novel anti-tumor agents, as well as clinical studies of syndromes of steroid excess.

-Diabetes and obesity research - current studies range broadly from pancreatic beta cell biology, pancreatic endocrine progenitor (stem) cell differentiation, selenoproteins and oxidative stress, lipid storage and lipid metabolism, insulin resistance in aging, outcomes of critically ill hyperglycemic patients, cost and efficacy analyses in the treatments of diabetes, insulin-stimulated glucose transport into tissues, and diabetic complications such as neuropathy.
-Visit each faculty member's profile, by clicking each name below, to learn more about individual research interests.
+Current studies range broadly from pancreatic beta cell biology, pancreatic endocrine progenitor (stem) cell differentiation, selenoproteins and oxidative stress, lipid storage and lipid metabolism, insulin resistance in aging, outcomes of critically ill hyperglycemic patients, cost and efficacy analyses in the treatments of diabetes, insulin-stimulated glucose transport into tissues, and diabetic complications such as neuropathy.

-The pituitary research program involves studies of growth hormone secretion, sex steroid regulation of growth hormone secretion, and optimizing treatments of acromegaly.
-Visit each faculty member's profile, by clicking each name below, to learn more about individual research interests.
+Research involves studies of growth hormone secretion, sex steroid regulation of growth hormone secretion, and optimizing treatments of acromegaly.

-Studies of endocrine hypertension range from patient-based analyses of relationships between adiposity and hypertension, roles of fat in steroid hormone metabolism, as well as animal model studies to analyze the roles of G-protein mediated signaling and PPAR nuclear receptor activation in lipid and glucose metabolism.
-Visit each faculty member's profile, by clicking each name below, to learn more about individual research interests.
+Studies range from patient-based analyses of relationships between adiposity and hypertension, roles of fat in steroid hormone metabolism, as well as animal model studies to analyze the roles of G-protein mediated signaling and PPAR nuclear receptor activation in lipid and glucose metabolism.

-The thyroid research program includes studies on thyroid cancer, thyroid hormone biosynthesis defects, thyroid hormone receptors and their actions on target tissues, and the role of retinoids in development and cellular differentiation.
-Visit each faculty member's profile, by clicking each name below, to learn more about individual research interests.
+Research includes studies on thyroid cancer, thyroid hormone biosynthesis defects, thyroid hormone receptors and their actions on target tissues, and the role of retinoids in development and cellular differentiation.

 Research Centers and Programs

 Advanced training and collaborative research involving faculty, fellows, medical students, and graduate students expands the base of scientific knowledge required for cures and improved clinical outcomes.
-Our centers for basic research are:
+Our centers include: